-When preparing for your CDL HAZMAT test, you should never look past the importance of a practice test.
-HAZMAT practice tests will show you what you already know, what you need to know and what you need to study more.
+Also, when preparing for your CDL HAZMAT test, you should never look past the importance of a practice test.
+Some HAZMAT practice tests (like ours) will check what you already know.
 You can also learn by reading the understanding the federal and state rules applicable to hazardous materials.

 To pass the exam, you must be able to: identify hazardous materials, safely load shipments, properly placard your vehicle in accordance with the rules, and safely transport shipments.

 The skills you learn while studying for your HAZMAT test will pay off even after you’ve passed the exam.
 Law enforcement officers may stop and inspect your vehicle.
 When stopped, they may check your shipping papers, vehicle placards, the hazardous materials endorsement on your license, and your knowledge of hazardous materials.